elastisys/compliantkubernetes/README.md

 * Capitalize all letters of acronyms: DNS, TCP, AWS.
 * Capitalize proper nouns, in particular, names of projects, companies, and products: Kubernetes, Amazon, Azure.
 * Use [inclusive naming](https://inclusivenaming.org/).
+* Prefer absolute URLs in SVGs (including protocol and domain) to facilitate re-usage outside this website.

 ### Code Snippets